This Is The Health-Affecting Factor That's Not Talked About Enough, Says An Expert

 In the short term, airborne mycotoxins can contribute to respiratory, allergy-like symptoms but in the long term can mimic symptoms related to other health problems.
 This can be one reason some people struggle for years without any real answers.

-While anyone can be susceptible to the effects of mycotoxins—especially those who already have an underlying health condition—certain individuals actually have an HLA-DR genetic mutation, which hinders the body from eliminating mycotoxins, causing them to build up over time.
+While anyone can be susceptible to the effects of mycotoxins—especially those who already have an underlying health condition—certain individuals actually have an HLA-DR genetic mutation5, which hinders the body from eliminating mycotoxins, causing them to build up over time.

 Uncovering mycotoxins in your life.